Atlantic Rhapsody

-Atlantic Rhapsody is a 1989 Faroese documentary film by Katrin Ottarsdóttir.
+Atlantic Rhapsody is a 1989 Faroese film by Katrin Ottarsdóttir.
 The original Faroese title is Atlantic Rhapsody - 52 myndir úr Tórshavn, where the second part means "52 pictures from Tórshavn".
 The film presents a day in the life of some inhabitants of Tórshavn, the capital of the Faroe Islands.
 The narrative is structured as a relay race, in which a person, a thing or something out of a scene brings the audience into another scene with new people and events.
 It is the first ever Faroese feature-length film.

 Synopsis

 A trip through 24 hours of the smallest capital in the world, Tórshavn, the film begins with a father and a daughter who are having breakfast when some fire trucks drive by.
 A woman and her child are looking at the fire and meet a married couple.
 The couple say hello to a man who is going out with his boat etc. Out of this emerges a kaleidoscopic story of both daily occurrences and dramatic situations, which in an entertaining and ironic way acts as a commentary on the Faroese, foreigners in the islands, as well as Faroese society in general.